Shubhamnpk/Yo-guru/README.md

-Sure!
-Here's an expanded version for the Yo-guru README section:

----

 ## Yo-guru: Your Ultimate Learning and Entertainment Solution

 **Yo-guru** is more than just an app; it’s a comprehensive solution designed to cater to all your learning and entertainment needs.
 Whether you're looking to study, stay updated with the latest news, browse the internet, play games, or indulge in various forms of entertainment, Yo-guru has got you covered.